moabs81/scaffold2/readme.md

 * npm (5.6.0)
     * also needed for everything in this non-browser world
 * webpack (3.6.0)
-    * needed to run npm run build
+    * needed to run <code>npm run build</code>
 * webpack-dev-server (2.9.1)
-    * needed to run npm run start
+    * needed to run <code>npm run start</code>
 * mocha (4.0.1)
-    * needed to run npm run test
+    * needed to run <code>npm run test</code>

 #### How to set up

 1. Clone this repo to a separate location in your code directory, eg. 'code\scaffold'
 2. Copy the entire root, as-is, into your new project empty project directory
 3. After the copy, delete the .git file from the new project directory - this is the main reason not to clone this directly, as doing so may mess with your new project repo
-4. Open 'package.json' and update it with your project title, description, and author
+4. Open 'package.json' and update it with your project title, version, description, and author
 5. Now run <code>npm i</code> or <code>yarn install</code> to install the scaffold.
 Is there a more elegant way to do this?
-Yes, it's called Yeoman and someday I'll figure that out :)
+Yes, it's called [Yeoman](http://yeoman.io/learning/) and someday I'll figure that out :)

 #### How to run

 This toolset uses npm scripts and a chain of Webpack plug-ins and loaders rather than a task runner like gulp or grunt.
 See 'package.json' for the NPM scripts used to run the dev environment.
-As a first troubleshooting stpe, see the above list of globals if you have problems running the scripts.
+As a first troubleshooting step, see the above list of globals if you have problems running the scripts.

 * To run the dev server, use <code>npm run start</code> and navigate to http://localhost:4000
 * To run the fake API, use <code>npm run API</code>.
 The base URL of the API is http://localhost:3000